zhadan13/My-web-app/README.md

-Simple Java Web Application written on servlets and jsp
+Simple Java Web Application written on Servlets and JSP